mccanne/zmarshal/README.md

 The fundamental issue here is that neither the _planted-ness_ of the rose nor the _animal-ness_ of the flamingo made it into the JSON output.
 Alas, you say, the solution is just a small matter of programming: add a plant/animal type field to the JSON output and you're golden.
-In fact, Go's json package makes this approach all quite feasible with its custom marshaler methods.
-Trowbridge walks you through how to do this, and after a number of fairly mind-bending steps (especially if you're new to Go) and a hundred or so lines of code, he declares victory at the end of the article: "YOU MADE IT!"
+In fact, Go's `json` package makes this approach all quite feasible with its custom marshaler methods.
+Trowbridge walks you through how to do this, and after a number of non-obvious steps (especially if you're new to Go) and a hundred or so lines of code, he declares victory at the end of the article: "YOU MADE IT!"